 Looking for a new partner?

 With more than 10 million monthly active users, Grindr is a great place to find people to connect with, no matter your relationship style.
-Get the Grindr app for iOS or Android, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.
+Get the Grindr app, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.

 When dating multiple people, your sexual health should be at the top of your priority list.
 Grindr is proud to partner with Building Healthy Online Communities to offer free, at-home HIV self-test kits that provide results in minutes.
 To order, just open Grindr, click on your profile photo in the upper left-hand side of the Grid, and select Free Home HIV Test.